-Report MONITORING QUALIFICATION DATA records to provide the initial evidence that a unit qualifies for low mass emissions (LME) status.
-If the unit reports on a year-round basis, report a MONITORING QUALIFICATION DATA record with a QualificationTypeCode of "LMEA" and three supporting MONITORING QUAL LME DATA records (one for each required QualificationDataYear).
-If the unit is subject to an ozone-season NO_x program, report a MONITORING QUALIFICATION DATA record with a QualificationTypeCode of "LMES" and three supporting MONITORING QUALIFICATION DATA record with a QualificationTypeCode of "LMES" and three supporting MONITORING QUAL LME DATA records (one for each required QualificationDataYear).
+Report Monitoring Qualification Data records to provide the initial evidence that a unit qualifies for low mass emissions (LME) status.
+If the unit reports on a year-round basis, report a Monitoring Qualification Data record with a Qualification TypeCode of "LMEA" and three supporting Monitoring Qual LME Data records (one for each required Qualification Data Year).
+If the unit is subject to an ozone-season NO_x program, report a Monitoring Qualification Data record with a Qualification TypeCode of "LMES" and three supporting Monitoring Qual LME Data records (one for each required Qualification Data Year).